 of your cat.)
 Always start playing with your original cat first.

 For the first week or so play with your newcomer in the room they are in without

-play sessions with your resident cat as close to the door of the newcomer’s room as
+play sessions with your original cat as close to the door of the newcomer’s room as

 possible.
 Should your resident cat seem more interested in the door than in playing

 try moving away from the door to get the attention back on play.
 You can work on

 moving forward later in the process.
 (This can also be done by two individuals